julienlargetpiet/edm1/edm1/README.md

 ## Description

 Allow to write a value (1a) to a dataframe (1b) to its cells that have the same coordinates (row and column) than the cells whose value is equal to a another special value (2a), from another another dataframe (2b).
 The value (1a) depends of the cell  value coordinates of the third dataframe (3b).
-If a cell coordinates (1c) of the first dataframe (1b) do not correspond to the coordinates of a good returning cell value (2a) from the dataframe (2b), so this cell (1c) can have its value changed to the same cell coordinates value (3a) of a third dataframe (4b), if (4b) is not det to NA.
+If a cell coordinates (1c) of the first dataframe (1b) does not correspond to the coordinates of a good returning cell value (2a) from the dataframe (2b), so this cell (1c) can have its value changed to the same cell coordinates value (3a) of a third dataframe (4b), if (4b) is not set to NA.

 ## Usage